-“Thus, we can control the chirality of a mode by going from one exceptional point of the system to another.”
+Yang said, “Thus, we can control the chirality of a mode by going from one exceptional point of the system to another.”

 The researchers then discovered the relation between the intrinsic chirality of lasing modes and asymmetric reflection at exceptional points.
 They utilized an erbium-doped WGM microresonator as erbium serves as a doping agent that promotes laser activity at a different wavelength than that used by the light to excite lasing.